Validation and periodic enhancement

 - Event coordinator.

-Further information and guidance, including process maps, can be found within the Code of practice for programme life cycle processes (PDF).
+Further information and guidance, including process maps, can be found within the Code of practice for programme life cycle processes and the Curriculum Design Review SharePoint site.

 - External assessor nomination form (docx)